Fordham Rams football: History

 Memorable victories during this era began with one over Boston College in 1929, ending the Eagles' 17-game unbeaten streak, still a school record.
-From there Fordham defeated NYU in 1930 in front of 78,500 Yankee Stadium spectators for a contest that both teams entered undefeated.
-Other wins came against Detroit in 1931, St. Mary's in 1932, a big upset over Alabama in 1933, an even bigger one over Tennessee in 1934 and another win over NYU in 1935.
-That result cost the Violets a shot at the Rose Bowl.
-NYU returned the favor the very next season by upsetting the Rams and bitterly ending Fordham's "Rose Hill to the Rose Bowl" campaign.
+From there Fordham defeated NYU in 1930 in front of 78,500 spectators at Yankee Stadium for a contest that both teams entered undefeated.
+Other wins came against Detroit in 1931, St. Mary's in 1932, a major upset over Alabama in 1933, another upset, over Tennessee, in 1934 and another win over NYU in 1935.
+That result cost the Violets a chance to play in the Rose Bowl.
+NYU returned the favor the next season by upsetting the Rams and ending Fordham's "Rose Hill to the Rose Bowl" campaign.
 Further conquests included North Carolina in 1937, South Carolina in 1938 and Pitt in 1939.

 The Pitt rivalry began in 1935 when the teams settled for a scoreless tie.
-The squads exchanged goose eggs in 1936 and 1937 (when the Panthers won a national championship) as well in what was later dubbed the "Much Ado About Nothing to Nothing" series.
-After 13 straight scoreless quarters Pitt broke the drought with a second-quarter field goal in their 1938 encounter won by the Panthers, 24–13.
+The squads exchanged scoreless draws in 1936 and 1937 (when the Panthers won a national championship) as well in what was later dubbed the "Much Ado About Nothing to Nothing" series.
+After 13 consecutive scoreless quarters Pitt broke the drought with a second-quarter field goal in their 1938 encounter won by the Panthers, 24–13.
 After some revenge for Fordham in 1939, the Rams again beat Pitt in 1940 and later earned a trip to the Cotton Bowl in Dallas.

-Two blocked extra points were the difference in their 13–12 loss on New Year's Day to Texas A&M, then the defending national champions.
+Two blocked extra points were the difference in their 13–12 loss on New Year's Day to Texas A&M, the defending national champions.
 A win over TCU the following season set up a Sugar Bowl date against Missouri.
 In a monsoon setting, a first-quarter blocked punt through the end zone gave the Rams a 2–0 lead that held until the game's waning moments.
-The Tigers missed a last-minute field goal, and Fordham won by the lowest football score possible.
+The Tigers missed a last-minute field goal, and Fordham won by the lowest American-football score possible.
 Back at the Polo Grounds in their 1942 rematch, Fordham again beat Missouri, 20–12.
-Still, the season as a whole was only mediocre as Fordham finished 5–3–1 and unranked for the first time ever (introduced in 1935).
+Still, the season as a whole was only mediocre.
+Fordham finished 5–3–1 and unranked (introduced in 1935) for the first time ever.